swvanbuuren/cubinterpp/README.md

 This C++ header library features tools for piecewise cubic interpolation.

 Currently, only 1D interpolation is supported, however, future released are planned to extend the library to higher dimensions.

 The library features three kinds of different interpolation types:

+- Linear interpolation
 - Monotone cubic interpolation
 - Akima spline interpolation
 - Natural cubic spline interpolation

 All classes are templatized and support the STL's vector types.

-The accompanying python script in [cubinterpp ](cubinterpp ) compares the three interpolation types.
+The accompanying python script in [cubinterpp ](cubinterpp ) compares the interpolation types.

 ## Usage